 6. Keyword Optimize Your LinkedIn Profile

 You must demonstrate a distinct skill set, highlighting your major achievements.
 If you want LinkedIn to be a valuable tool, you must create the correct keywords and optimize your LinkedIn profile accordingly.
+Today there are a lot of chrome extensions for recruiters to help them search for active candidates on Linkedin, and having the right keywords on your profile would help you get noticed faster.
 Carefully examine job vacancies that you are qualified for and make a list of the essential skills and experiences they require.
 Identify 5-10 typical work responsibilities that you accomplish and list the essential job skills required to complete the job.
 Make sure to include these keywords in your profile.

 How do you find these keywords for LinkedIn?